mrbusche/backseatfan.com/_posts/2011-03-01-blake-griffin-one-handed-alley-oop.md

   </p>

   <p>
     This is an amazing one handed alley-oop by Blake Griffin vs the Boston Celtics.
 And it is still a better dunk than the over the car dunk during the All Star Dunk Contest.
-Since I am on the subject&#8230; This is how easy the over the car dunk us&#8230; kind of&#8230;
+Since I am on the subject?
+This is how easy the over the car dunk us? kind of?
   </p>

   <p>